 - Osteoblastic where new bone is formed in some areas, but it grows abnormally.
 These areas are called osteoblastic lesions and they are very hard (dense) but they make the bone weak and deformed.

 Most people with secondary bone cancer develop either osteolytic or osteoblastic changes, but some have both.

 This is often the first and most common symptom.
 The pain may be a dull, persistent ache.
 It can get worse with movement and is often worse at night.

-Cancer cells can weaken the bones and cause them to break more easily, often with little or no force (this is known as a pathological fracture).
+Cancer cells can weaken the bones and cause them to break more easily, often with little or no force (known as a pathological fracture).

 High calcium levels in the blood (hypercalcaemia)

-As the bone breaks down, it releases calcium into the bloodstream.
+As the bone breaks down, calcium is released into the bloodstream.
 When calcium builds up in the blood, it may cause severe tiredness (fatigue), a feeling of sickness (nausea), vomiting, thirst, constipation or confusion.